Islamic extremism

 Muslim protest against the anti-Islamic film Innocence of Muslims in Sydney, 15 September 2012.
 The protesters carry signs reading "Behead all those who insult the Prophet" and "Our dead are in Paradise.
 Your dead are in HELL!"

-Islamic extremism is characterised by extremist beliefs, behaviors and ideologies adhered to by some Muslims within Islam.
-The term 'Islamic extremism' is contentious, encompassing a spectrum of definitions, ranging from academic interpretations of Islamic supremacy to the notion that all ideologies other than Islam have failed and are inferior.
+Islamic extremism is characterised by extremist beliefs, behaviours, and ideologies adhered to by some Muslims within Islam.
+The term "Islamic extremism" is contentious, encompassing a spectrum of definitions, ranging from academic interpretations of Islamic supremacy to the notion that all ideologies other than Islam have failed and are inferior.

 Islamic extremism is different from Islamic fundamentalism or Islamism.
 Islamic fundamentalism refers to a movement among Muslims advocating a return to the fundamental principles of an Islamic state in Muslim-majority countries.
 Meanwhile, Islamism constitutes a form of political Islam.
-However, both Islamic fundamentalism and Islamism can also be classified as subsets of Islamic extremism.
-Acts of violence committed by Islamic terrorists and jihadists are often associated with these extremist beliefs.
+However, both Islamic fundamentalism and Islamism have also been classified as subsets of Islamic extremism by some.
+Acts of violence committed by Islamic terrorists and jihadists are associated with these extremist beliefs, while many Muslims see extremists as not following Islam.
+The term "Islamism" has been criticised as having been given connotations of violence, extremism, and violations of human rights, by the Western mass media, leading to Islamophobia and stereotyping.

+During the Cold War following World War II, the United States and the United Kingdom launched covert and overt campaigns to encourage and strengthen Islamic fundamentalist groups in the Middle East, North Africa, and southern Asia.
+These groups were seen as a hedge against potential expansion by the Soviet Union, and as a counterweight against nationalist and socialist movements that were seen as a threat to the interests of the Western nations.

+In a 2018 interview with The Washington Post, Mohammed bin Salman, the de facto ruler of Saudi Arabia, said that Saudi Arabia's International propagation of the Salafi movement and Wahhabism campaign "was rooted in the Cold War, when allies asked Saudi Arabia to use its resources to prevent inroads in Muslim countries by the Soviet Union."
+According to some estimates, between the 1960s and 2016, Saudi Arabia funnelled over US$100 billion to spread Wahhabi Islam.
+According to political scientist Alex Alexiev, the impetus for the international propagation of Salafism and Wahhabism was "the largest worldwide propaganda campaign ever mounted", David A. Kaplan described it as "dwarfing the Soviets' propaganda efforts at the height of the Cold War".
+In 2013, the European Parliament identified Wahhabism as the main source of global terrorism.